peteroupc/peteroupc.github.io/random.md

 <a id=Noise></a>
 #### Noise

 Randomly generated numbers can serve as _noise_, that is, a randomized variation in images and sound.
+(See also Red Blob Games, ["Noise Functions and Map Generation"](http://www.redblobgames.com/articles/noise/introduction.html#colors)).

 If the noise implementation implements [colored noise](https://en.wikipedia.org/wiki/Colors_of_noise), such as white noise or pink noise<sup>[(2)](#Note2)</sup>, then the same RNG recommendations apply to the implementation as they do to most other cases.